Victor Fleming: Metro-Goldwyn-Mayer

 In 1932, Fleming joined MGM and directed some of the studio's most prestigious films.
 Red Dust (1932), Bombshell (1933), and Reckless (1935) showcasing Jean Harlow, while Treasure Island (1934) starring Wallace Beery and Captains Courageous (1937) with Spencer Tracy brought a touch of literary distinction to boy's-own adventure stories.
 His two most famous films came in 1939, when The Wizard of Oz was closely followed by Gone with the Wind.

-Fleming's version of Dr. Jekyll and Mr. Hyde (1941), with Spencer Tracy, was generally rated below Rouben Mamoulian's 1931 pre-code version, which had starred Fredric March.
+Fleming's version of Dr. Jekyll and Mr. Hyde (1941), with Spencer Tracy, was generally rated below Rouben Mamoulian's 1931 pre-Code version, which had starred Fredric March.
 Fleming's 1942 film version of John Steinbeck's Tortilla Flat starred Tracy, John Garfield, Hedy Lamarr, and Frank Morgan.
 Other films that Fleming made with Tracy include Captains Courageous (for which Tracy won his first Oscar), A Guy Named Joe, and Test Pilot.
 He directed Clark Gable in a total of five films – Red Dust, The White Sister, Test Pilot, Gone with the Wind, and Adventure.

 Personal life

 He owned the Moraga Estate in Bel Air, Los Angeles, California, then a horse ranch.
-Frequent guests to his estate included Clark Gable, Vivien Leigh, Ingrid Bergman, and Spencer Tracy.
+Frequent guests to his estate included Clark Gable and Carole Lombard, Vivien Leigh and Laurence Olivier, John Barrymore, Ingrid Bergman, Judy Garland and Spencer Tracy.

 He died en route to a hospital in Cottonwood, Arizona, after suffering a heart attack on January 6, 1949.
 His death occurred shortly after completing Joan of Arc (1948) with Ingrid Bergman, one of the few films that he did not make for MGM.
 Despite mixed reviews, Fleming's film version of the life of Joan received seven Oscar nominations, winning two.

 Political beliefs

-It was reported in James Curtis' book Spencer Tracy: A Biography that Anne Revere once said Fleming was "violently pro-Nazi" and strongly opposed to the United States entering World War II.
+It was reported in James Curtis's book Spencer Tracy: A Biography that Anne Revere once said Fleming was "violently pro-Nazi" and strongly opposed to the United States entering World War II.
 According to the Fleming biography Victor Fleming: An American Movie Master, by author Michael Sragow, Fleming had once mocked the UK at the outset of World War II by taking a bet as to how long the country could withstand an attack by Germany.

 The accuracy of Revere's characterization of Fleming has been disputed, however.
-According to Victor Fleming: An American Movie Master, Revere had made her comment because she felt she had been cast in the film The Yearling over Flora Robson because Robson was British.
+According to Victor Fleming: An American Movie Master, Revere had made her comment because she felt she had been cast in the first attempt to film The Yearling in 1941 over Flora Robson because Robson was British.
 However, at the time of the casting, Fleming was working on the film Dr. Jekyll and Mr. Hyde, which featured a British producer and a cast largely composed of British or British Commonwealth actors.
 Furthermore, Revere did not know Fleming beyond their professional relationship.